 Start a Morning Routine and Stick to It

 Most of us were forced to work from home due to the pandemic.
 However, we quickly learned that this setup has unique challenges.
-If you’ve been struggling in the remote work environment this 2020, then try starting a foolproof morning routine.
+If you’ve been struggling in the remote work environment, then try starting a foolproof morning routine.
 Doing so will make all the difference for your productivity, energy, and mindset.
 Develop habits that will help you wake up early and enjoy the morning instead of being miserable and spiteful.
 These can include putting away your gadgets an hour or two before bedtime.

 If you want to learn how to stop procrastinating and start being productive, developing a routine is one of your best options.